SimHoZebs/personal-site/src/content/blogs/Rust made me rethink everything.md

 > [!Note]
 > All the features I'm talking about may exist in other languages or in the languages I think I know very well, but unaware of.
 I'd love to know them, so feel free to contact me @SimHoZebs on Twitter about it.

-## Error handling
+## Error handling and rust-analyzer

-You can't change how languages work, but you sure as hell can make error messages as readable as Rust does.
-Rust compiler doesn't just tell you what and where the error is - it tells you what you might want to do to fix it too.

-## rust-analyzer

 ![](../../assets/blogs/rust-examples-chatgpt.png)

-This isn't exactly the language itself, but language support on editors are inseparable in modern-day programming.
+This isn't exactly about the language itself, but language support on editors is inseparable from programming languages in modern-day programming.
 DX goes down the trash without basic autocomplete and linting support.

-As someone learning the language, I feel gifted whenever I hover over a new method and see incredible examples.
+As a learner, I feel gifted whenever I hover over a new method and see incredible examples.
 Paired with ChatGPT and coding problems, I don't need to watch hour-long tutorials to learn the language.
 JS/TS, and AFAIR, Python doesn't give examples, only descriptions.

+Oh, and the error messages.
+You can't change how languages work, but you sure as hell can make error messages as readable as Rust does.
+Rust compiler doesn't just tell you what and where the error is - it tells you what you might want to do to fix it too.
+Why can't we have this for every language?

 ## `Result<T>` and `Option<T>`

 File system can crash.
 Type conversion may fail, and not all `char` can convert to an integer.
 JS/TS doesn't care whether that happens; it's up to you to wrap it with a `try/catch` clause.

 With `Result<T>` and `Option<T>`, you are forced to handle the error and narrow the type down.
 Reading a file?
 Well, it may be `String` or `Error`.
 Using `.to_digit()`?
 It might be `u32` or `None`!
+I love that Rust makes me handle errors when they may happen, instead of being weirdly optimistic like JS/TS.

 ### `if let`